Pregnant workers and those on maternity leave are afforded particular employment law protections.

 That said, even with some objective redundancy criteria, caution must still be exercised, for example, when using an employee’s attendance record this must not include absences relating to pregnancy and maternity.

-You could also use the last-in-first out method, although this has been largely discredited as a sole means of selection for redundancy because of its potential to indirectly discriminate against younger people or women who tend to have shorter periods of employment.
+You could also apply the last-in-first out method, although this has been largely discredited as a sole means of selection for redundancy because of its potential to indirectly discriminate against younger people or women who tend to have shorter periods of employment.

 It is also absolutely essential to remember that you must still consider if there are any suitable alternative vacancies available, giving the mother priority over other individuals before making them redundant.

 Legal risks of making a new or expectant mother redundant